Furmint: Viticulture

 Furmint is a late-ripening grape variety that also tends to buds early in the growing season which can make the grapevine susceptible to springtime frosts.
 While the loose-bunches and thick-skins of the berries make Furmint ideal for producing botrytized dessert wines, the grape can be susceptible to the viticultural hazard of powdery mildew.
 The Furmint vine has a high tolerance for drought condition which can allow the grape to be planted in regions with limited irrigation sources.

 In Hungary, Furmint has shown a high degree of genetic diversity with several clones and color mutation of the grape being propagated in the Tokaji region.
-Several of these clones, including the Féher (white), Holyagos and Madárkás clones were well known and in production prior to World War II.
+Several of these clones, including the Fehér (white), Holyagos and Madárkás clones were well known and in production prior to World War II.
 Other common clones of Furmint used in wine production includes the loose-berried Lazafürtű and the Változó (variable) clone and the pink-skinned color mutation of Piros Furmint.
 Ampelographers have noted the proliferation of so many clones of Furmint found almost exclusively in the Tokaj region of Hungary are strong indicators that the grape likely originated in this region as opposed to be introduced from another area.